apache/camel-website/content/blog/2022/12/camel320-whatsnew/index.md

 You can find more information about this release in the list of JIRA tickets resolved in the release:

 - [Release notes 3.20](/releases/release-3.20.0/)

+## Camel 4 is coming

+A new major version of Camel is planned for the first half of 2023 with a bunch of amazing main goals such as the support of Spring 6, Spring Boot 3, and Quarkus 3.
+It will be proposed as a major version due to the Jakarta migration that brings breaking changes.

+Regarding Camel 3, we still plan to release LTS versions twice a year, but be aware that most of our efforts will be focused on Camel 4, so don't expect too many improvements and features inside.

+For more information about Camel 4 and the future of Camel 3, stay tuned, a dedicated blog post will be available soon.